michihodges/webpack-basics/README.md

 # Node.js
-Node.js is essential when setting up Webpack, because Webpack is a package based on Node.js and without it you would not even be able to install Webpack.
-What I have discovered about Node.js, Webpack as well as other Node dependent packages, is that their versions are vital to a project's success and MUST be compatible with each other.
+Node.js (Node) is essential when setting up Webpack, because Webpack is a package based on Node and without Node you would not even be able to install Webpack.
+What I have discovered about Node, Webpack as well as other Node dependent packages, is that their versions are vital to a project's success and MUST be compatible with each other.
 Bellow is a set of instructions how to best install Node version 14 using Node Version Manager (NVM), how to start or contribute to a Node based project and what to do should you run into any installation errors:

 ## NVM (Node Version Manager)
 ### Create a .zshrc File